Cookies on this website

 In detail

-The exact timings for some topics and attachments may vary, but the broad outline of the course is as follows (some of the shorter attachments are omitted, for clarity):
+The exact timings for some topics and attachments may vary, but the broad outline of the course is as follows:

 Year 1

-(Teaching in this year includes both seminars and clinical teaching.
-Typically, seminar teaching takes place on four mornings each week, and one day per week is devoted to clinical study: both types of teaching follow the same curriculum as nearly as possible.
-The remaining time is available for self-directed study and for college tutorial teaching.)
+Teaching in this year includes small cohort session; lectures; seminars and clinical teaching.
+Typically, seminar teaching takes place on four days per week, and one day per week is clinical placement: both types of teaching follow the same curriculum as nearly as possible.
+College teaching usually takes place on some afternoons.

 Year 2

-Laboratory medicine (9 weeks): Clinical pathology, haematology, biochemistry (assessed at the end of the block)
+Laboratory medicine (9 weeks): Clinical pathology, haematology, biochemistry.

 Year 3